 Our strong research tradition in Human Resource Management draws together the disciplines of business and management, sociology, history, econometrics and economics.
 We adopt national and international comparative perspectives in order to study internal and external labour markets and explore the significance of social institutions, belief systems and gendered behaviours.
 Across varied international contexts, our research has focused particularly upon migration and solidarity, formal and informal employment relations, labour productivity, and the role of affect in work and professional socialisation.

-Core themes of this research are taken forward through the Transnational Labour and Social Movements Research Cluster and the Alternative Organisations and Transformative Practices Research Cluster.
+Core themes of this research are taken forward through the Transnational Labour and Social Movements (need to link to new page)research cluster and the Alternative Organisations and Transformative Practices (need to link to new page)research cluster.

 With research undertaken across the UK, Latin America, USA, Western Europe and former Soviet States, we publish widely across HRM, industrial relations and work sociology journals, including the British Journal of Industrial Relations, Human Resource Management and Work Employment & Society.